jhert17/terms-and-conditions/privacy.md

 **Effective Date: 3/25/25**

-My Lifestyle Challenge (“we,” “our,” or “us”) is committed to protecting your privacy.
+Life Grade (“we,” “our,” or “us”) is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application (“App”).
 By using the App, you agree to the collection and use of information in accordance with this policy.

 1\.
 Information We Collect